What are Private Loans?

 - Submit the completed Self-Certification Form.

-- The lender with whom the student and/or co-signer apply will conduct a pre-approval credit investigation and notify the applicant(s) as to approval or denial.
-If approved by a lender for a Private Student Loan, the student (and co-signer, if applicable) will need to review the Master Promissory Note (MPN) for accuracy, sign and return to the lender.
+- The lender with whom the student, applicant and/or co-signer apply will conduct a pre-approval credit investigation and notify the applicant(s) as to approval or denial.
+If approved by a lender for a Private Loan, the student or applicant (and co-signer, if applicable) will need to review the Master Promissory Note (MPN) for accuracy, sign and return to the lender.
 Most lenders will offer an e-sign option online.

-You have the right to select any lender you wish for an alternative loan.
+You have the right to select any lender you wish for a private loan.
 Many lenders offer attractive terms and conditions which you can find by searching the Internet.

 Your lender should provide you with a copy of the required Private Education Loan Self-Certification Form.